jaicab/caballe.ro/src/site/case-studies/moteefe.md

 Moteefe allows creators to upload an artwork and start selling branded garments with no up-front cost and before the product even exists physically.
 It’s really 2 apps, on the one hand, it’s a b2b app where admins or creators could manage their products, handle payouts, etc and on the other, each product generates a b2c e-commerce experience

-## Background

-Moteefe allows creators to build e-commerce campaigns with no up-front cost.
-So on the one hand, Moteefe has the b2b app where admins or creators could manage their products, handle payouts, etc. On the other, each product generates a b2c e-commerce experience.
-The creator flow is a follows:

-1. You have design idea for a garment, e.g. a t-shirt for an event, then design it.
-2. Upload the original artwork to the site.
-3. Select the products you'd like this on, what colors and materials you want to be available.
-4. Set the retail price.
-Moteefe will take a cut off each sale.
-5. Set the campaign duration.
-Orders will be printed and shipped at the end.
-The more in each given period, the lower Moteefe's cut will be.
-Volume discount!
-6. Customise your campaign experience to stand out.
-7. Market your campaign link through socials or advertising.

-Now, when a customer finds a campaign, the experience would be similar to any online retail shop.
-Other than the delivery dates being extended by the duration, there is no actual difference.
-The benefit here is that no upfront investment is required whatsoever and shipping, inventory and payment processing is all handled by Moteefe.

-The creator can then cash out all of her joined campaign revenue.
-Creators could be IMs (internet marketers) which made most of the creator base, or SMIs (social media influencers).
-Moteefe wanted to bet on the SMIs to increase their presence there.

 ## Understanding the problem

 The company was born in 2014 and had been building upon their original branding and UI ever since.
 In 2016, they decided it was time for a rebrand and cleanup.
 They had hired BEAR for the rebrand, and I was hired as the frontend architect to lead and execute this new branding into their current UI.
 Shortly after joining, I discovered: